7 Tips On How To Sleep Better For People With Back Pain

 As it will condition your brain to associate the bedroom with sleeping rather than just lounging.

-3. Prepare Your Mind and Body Well For Sleep
+3. Prepare Your Mind & Body For Sleep

-Feeling relaxed enough to fall asleep when the time comes is absolutely crucial.
+Feeling relaxed enough in both your body and mind to fall asleep when the time comes is absolutely crucial.

 To combat this you need to cut back on mentally and physically stimulating activities in the hours leading up to sleep.

-Also while regular exercise is great for maintaining a healthy sleep cycle exercising in the two hours before sleep can leave you feeling too hyped up to get to sleep.
+Also while regular exercise is great for maintaining a healthy sleep cycle, exercising in the two hours leading up to sleep can leave you feeling too hyped up to get to sleep.

 I know that whenever I played football matches at night I always struggled to sleep afterwards because the adrenaline was still pumping through me.